Hours

 Dress

 There are no special norms in Spain with respect to dress.
 From a practical point of view, it is advisable for those who come from colder countries to remember than in many of the coastal areas the winter weather is characterised by its temperate nature.
 For this reason, it is always a good idea to consult the weather forecast pertaining to the respective area of interest beforehand.
 With the exception of specific places, very warm clothing is usually not necessary.
+On a related matter, perhaps because the nightlife is such a great part of Spanish culture, it is not necessary to dress formally for dinner or the theatre, though tis naturally depends on specific cases and the variety of ambience's and personal circumstances involved.

 Games of Chance

+Games of chance are quite widespread in Spain: there are several types of lotteries and football pools.
 There are casinos in the following places: Torrelodones (Madrid) Sant Pere de Ribes (Barcelona) Villajoyosa (Alicante) Puzol (Valencia) El Puerto de Santa Maria (Cadiz) Lloret de Mar (Girona) Benalmadena Costa (Malaga) Marbella (Malaga) Calvia (Mallorca, Alfajarin (Zaragoza) Isla de Toja (Pontevedra) Corunna Santander (Cantabria) Playa de San Agustin (South Gran Canaria) Puerto de la Cruz (Tenerife) Adeje (Tenerife) Ibiza (Isle of Ibiza) San Sebastian (Guipuzcoa) Peralada (Girona) La Manga (Murcia) Boecilla (Valladolid).